pederisager/Opioid_Reward_fMRI/scripts/abel/README.txt

 If you are able to do analyses using Abel, feel free to use the scripts provided in this directory.

+Abel works really well with large files, but not so well with very many small files.
+That is why you will see many feat directories etc contained within tar archives here.

 For detailed information about Abel and how to use it,
 consult:
 ABEL_USERGUIDE.docx